 Beirut remains on our minds and in our hearts.
 Support local NGOs and initiatives in their efforts to bring comfort to those most affected by the explosion by making a purchase from this list.

 The explosion at the port of Beirut had a massive impact on commercial property in the capital, especially on restaurants, bars and hotels.
-But in the face of adversity, Le Gray Beirut — one of the country’s most loved hotels — has made a big statement in the best way in knows how: through art.
-We speak to Rita Saad, director of marketing and sales, to learn more.
+But in the face of adversity, Le Gray Beirut — one of the country’s most loved hotels — has made a big statement in the best way it knows how: through art.
+Rita Saad, Le Gray’s director of marketing and public relations, gives us the lowdown.

 In this poignant visual reminder, photography enthusiast and Beirut resident Antonio Haber shares a collection of images taken before and after the explosion that changed our lives forever.